-- Review the school bus safety rules on page 12 of the book. - Ask them to read the book and find the answers to the games on page 11. - Suggest that students introduce the book to younger students and thus become safety sponsors. - Using safety rules that you have chosen, ask the students to create a new adventure for Sam and Bloop and to illustrate it.
-Send the best project to the ATEQ, and it just might become the next book in the Collection Bubusse series! - Suggest a research project and ask students to think of possible solutions to stop student bullying, particularly in school buses.
+- Review the school bus safety rules on page 12 of the book. - Have the book circulate among students and discuss the importance of looking around carefully and, especially, being seen when approaching and travelling on a school bus. - Have the students answer the questions asked by Bubusse, the school bus transportation mascot. - Ask them to read the book and find the answers to the games on page 11. - Suggest that students introduce the book to younger students and thus become safety sponsors. - Using safety rules that you have chosen, ask the students to create a new adventure for Sam and Bloop and to illustrate it.